LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/dictionary.rst

 ------------------

 Let’s collect some ``Dictionary`` methods as we have for ``List``.
-As we said about ``Lists``, this is by no means a comprehensive list.
-For full details on all properties and methods available, see the reference section below for official documentation on the ``Dictionary`` class.
+As we said about ``Lists``, this is by no means a comprehensive catalog.
+For full details on all properties and methods available, see the `documentation <https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.dictionary-2?view=netframework-4.8>`_ on the ``Dictionary`` class.

 For the purposes of this table, we'll create a dictionary to hold our solar system's planets and the number of moons associated with each.